Russians in Turkey

-240,715 Russians hold either short- or long-term permits and are currently living in Turkey.
+257,674 Russians hold residence permits and are currently living in Turkey.

 History

 Russians began migrating to Turkey during the first half of the 1990s.
 Most had fled the economic problems prevalent after the dissolution of the Soviet Union.
 During this period, many intermarried and assimilated with locals, bringing a rapid increase in mixed marriages.
 There is a Russian Association of Education, Culture and Cooperation, which aims to expand Russian language and culture in Turkey as well as promote the interests of the community.